HYRE Investors Have Opportunity to Lead HyreCar Inc. Securities Fraud Lawsuit

-LOS ANGELES, Oct.
-15, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against HyreCar Inc. (NASDAQ: HYRE)
+BENSALEM, Pa., Oct.
+22, 2021 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against HyreCar Inc.

 Class Period: May 14, 2021 and August 10, 2021